raystack/siren/docs/README.md

   so that you can preserve thresholds in case you need to reuse the same alert.
 - **Managing bulk rules:** Siren enables users to manage bulk alerts using YAML files in specified format using simple CLI.
+- **Slack Notifications:** Siren can be used to send out notifications in slack to user's DM, private and public channel.
 - **Credentials Management:** Siren can store slack and pagerduty credentials, sync them with Cortex alertmanager to deliver alerts on proper channels, in a multi-tenant fashion.
 It gives a simple interface to rotate the credentials on demand via HTTP API.
 - **Alert History:** Siren can store alerts triggered via Cortex Alertmanager, which can be used for audit purposes.

 ## Usage